MacielFede/STN/README.md

 2. ft_street -> this table should be added using the script created by Martin
 3. ft_bus_line
 4. ft_kilometer_post -> this table should be added using the script created by Martin
-5. bus_lines_in_streets -> This is a stored view that you have to add following this guide https://docs.geoserver.org/main/en/user/data/database/sqlview.html and using the script at `utils/geoserver/bus_lines_by_street.sql`
+5. bus_lines_by_street -> This is a stored view that you have to add following this guide https://docs.geoserver.org/main/en/user/data/database/sqlview.html and using the script at `utils/geoserver/bus_lines_by_street.sql`
-6. bus_lines_in_streets_km -> This is a stored view that you have to add following this guide https://docs.geoserver.org/main/en/user/data/database/sqlview.html and using the script at `utils/geoserver/bus_lines_by_street_km.sql`
+6. bus_lines_by_street_km -> This is a stored view that you have to add following this guide https://docs.geoserver.org/main/en/user/data/database/sqlview.html and using the script at `utils/geoserver/bus_lines_by_street_km.sql`